Accelerating reionization constraints: An ANN-emulator framework for the SCRIPT Semi-numerical Model: Conventional MCMC analysis

 \item Finally, we exclude models that produce reionization histories exhibiting ``double reionization'', in which the ionized fraction undergoes a significant decrease after an initial rise before reaching unity again.
 Such scenarios are incompatible with our temperature-evolution model, which assumes photoionization equilibrium; this assumption breaks down if regions recombine more rapidly than they are reionized.
+In our parametrization, these histories arise for extreme negative values of $\alpha$, which cause the ionization efficiency $\zeta(z)$ to be very high at high redshifts and to decline sharply toward lower redshifts.
+In combination with a moderate value of $\zeta_0$, this can lead to an early phase of efficient ionization, followed by a decrease in the ionization fraction due to recombinations as $\zeta(z)$ decreases.

 \end{enumerate}